Zaneham/hals-lsp/README.md

 ## Contributing

-Contributions are welcome!
-Please open an issue or pull request on GitHub.
+Contributions are welcome.
+Particularly:
+- Syntax patterns from real HAL/S code
+- Corrections from people who actually worked on Shuttle software
+- Better handling of the multi-line E/S/M format

+If you worked on the Shuttle software, your knowledge would be invaluable.
+The code is archived.
+The experience of writing it is not.

 ## Related Projects

-If you've found yourself oddly satisfied by a language that handles vectors and matrices natively because astronauts shouldn't have to think about loop indices during re-entry, you might appreciate:
+If you've found yourself oddly moved by a language that handles vectors natively because astronauts shouldn't debug pointer arithmetic during re-entry:

-- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - The US Air Force's real-time language.
-Same era, same contractors (Intermetrics did both), different altitude ceiling.
-JOVIAL keeps aircraft from crashing into the ground; HAL/S keeps spacecraft from crashing into the ground at considerably higher speeds.
+- **[JOVIAL J73 LSP](https://github.com/Zaneham/jovial-lsp)** - Same era, same contractors (Intermetrics built both), different altitude ceiling.
+JOVIAL keeps aircraft from crashing.
+HAL/S kept spacecraft from crashing.
+Similar problem, higher stakes.

 - **[CMS-2 LSP](https://github.com/Zaneham/cms2-lsp)** - The US Navy's tactical language.
 For when you need real-time computing but prefer to stay attached to a planet.
-Aegis cruisers and submarines run this.
+Aegis cruisers and submarines.
 No astronauts required.

 - **[CORAL 66 LSP](https://github.com/Zaneham/coral66-lsp)** - The British equivalent.
-Developed at the Royal Radar Establishment, Malvern, presumably whilst discussing the weather.
-Powers Tornado aircraft and, one assumes, runs perfectly well in drizzle.
+Developed at the Royal Radar Establishment, Malvern.
+Powers Tornado aircraft.
+Presumably runs perfectly well in drizzle.

+- **[CHILL LSP](https://github.com/Zaneham/chill-lsp)** - For telephone switches.
+Also real-time, also critical, also forgotten.
+Different infrastructure, same era.

-- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/minuteman-emu)** - An emulator for the D17B/D37C guidance computers in Minuteman ICBMs.
-Also goes to space, technically.
+- **[Minuteman Guidance Computer Emulator](https://github.com/Zaneham/minuteman-emu)** - Another way of getting to space.
 Just the once.
-And rather more quickly.
+Rather more quickly.

-- **[Minuteman Assembler](https://github.com/Zaneham/minuteman-assembler)** - Two-pass assembler for the D17B/D37C.
-For the other way of getting to space.
 No heat tiles required.
 No return trip either.

 ## Contact

 Questions?
 Found an issue?
 Worked on the actual Shuttle software and want to tell me everything I got wrong?

+zanehambly@gmail.com

-zanehambly@gmail.com - Ground control is standing by.
+Ground control is standing by.
 All transmissions welcome.
+Response time faster than an orbital period.

 ## Acknowledgements

-- NASA (National Aeronautics and Space Administration)
-- Intermetrics, Inc. (original HAL/S compiler developers)
+- NASA, for shooting people into space and bringing them back
+- Intermetrics, for building a language that was up to the job
-- Space Shuttle Program flight software engineers
+- The Shuttle software team, for thirty years of flawless operation
+- Everyone who documented their work so thoroughly that we can still learn from it